chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/BUSINESS_QUESTIONS.md

 ---

-## Question 7: Do real-world AI milestones trigger noticeable sentiment shifts or topic changes?
+## Question 7: How do sentiment and topic trends evolve across Reddit communities over the course of one year?

 **Analysis Type:** NLP